 Can Dogs Eat a Whole Zucchini?

 It is unwise to give your dog a whole zucchini to eat.
-It is a high-fiber food and can cause digestive upset if ingested in large amounts.
+It is a high-fibre food and can cause digestive upset if ingested in large amounts.

-Zucchini is a snack and should compose only about 10% of your dog’s total diet.
-It is also advisable to cut the zucchini into smaller pieces as they can be a choking hazard.
+Zucchini is a snack and should comprise only about 10% of your dog’s diet.
+Cutting the zucchini into smaller pieces is also advisable, as they can be a choking hazard.